Dr. Jasmine Ferrill

 - Cultural Coping Resources

 - Couple Functioning

 - Cross-Cultural Supervision

-Dr. Jasmine Ferrill is a Visiting Assistant Professor in the Virginia Tech Marriage and Family Therapy Masters Program at the Northern Virginia Center.
-She completed her master's degree in Marriage and Family Thearpy at Northwestern University and doctoral degree in Marriage and Family Thearpy at Florida State University.
+Dr. Jasmine Ferrill is the Clinical Director and Visiting Assistant Professor in the Virginia Tech Marriage and Family Therapy Master’s Program at the Northern Virginia Center.
+She completed her master's degree in Marriage and Family Therapy at Northwestern University and doctoral degree in Marriage and Family Therapy at Florida State University.

-Dr. Ferrill is a Licensed Marriage and Family Thearpist (LMFT) in Illinois and Georgia and an American Association for Marriage and Family Therapist (AAMFT) Supervisor.
+Dr. Ferrill is a Licensed Marriage and Family Therapist (LMFT) in Illinois and Georgia and an American Association for Marriage and Family Therapy (AAMFT) Approved Supervisor.
 She has over 8 years of clinical experience working with couples, individuals, and families in traditional outpatient and community settings throughout Chicago, Washington DC, Tallahassee, and Middle Georgia.
-Serving a diverse population of clients throughout her training and professional experience has deepened Dr. Ferrill's sensitivity to the unique challenges undeserved populations face and the resiliency with which they strive to overcome them.
+Serving a diverse population of clients throughout her training and professional experience has deepened Dr. Ferrill's sensitivity to the unique challenges underserved populations face and the resiliency with which they strive to overcome them.
 As a result, her approaches to therapy and supervision are driven by systemic perspectives that are inherently culturally responsive and strength based.